kperlinn/kevinlinn.me/README.md

 ## About

-This is a website to show my work experience, side projects, art, and music.
+This is a website to show my work experience, projects, music, and art.